 Scaling Up and Evaluating Salt Reduction Policies and Programs in Latin American Countries

-High salt diets are a major cause of high blood pressure, a leading risk factor for death, and account for close to two-thirds of strokes and one-half of heart disease incidents worldwide.
-This project will address Latin America’s high blood pressure rates through research that will strengthen and expand existing salt reduction programs.
-The project will also introduce new programs in Argentina, Brazil, Costa Rica, Paraguay, and Peru.
+Completed in 2020, this project addressed Latin America’s high blood pressure rates through research that aimed to strengthen and expand existing sodium reduction programs.
+The project also aimed to introduce new programs in Argentina, Brazil, Costa Rica, Paraguay, and Peru.

 Implementation of a Population-wide Program to Reduce Salt and Sodium Consumption in Costa Rica

-Population-wide salt reduction initiatives which target sodium levels in foods and consumer education have the potential to reduce salt intake across all population sectors and improve cardiovascular health outcomes.
-This project aims to produce evidence and tools to support policies and interventions to reduce salt intake in Costa Rica.
-Our research team will provide scientific evidence to identify the main dietary sources of salt/sodium in the Costa Rican diet.
-We will also report on students’ knowledge, perceptions, and behaviours related to salt/sodium, food labeling, and health.
-The evidence will serve as an evaluation baseline for the National Plan for Salt Intake Reduction in Costa Rica.
+Completed in 2020, this project aimed to produce evidence and tools to support policies and interventions to reduce sodium intake in Costa Rica.
+Our research team provided scientific evidence to identify the main dietary sources of sodium in the Costa Rican diet.
+We also reported on students’ knowledge, perceptions, and behaviours related to sodium, food labeling, and health.
+The evidence served as an evaluation baseline for the National Plan for Salt Intake Reduction in Costa Rica.
 Other countries in the region will benefit from Costa Rica’s initiative and experience.